Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Application

 To illustrate the relationships among random effects at the patient level, Figure \ref{fig_corrplot} shows the posterior mean of the correlation matrix for $\theta_i$, which provides a number of insights into the patient distribution.
-First, observe that most correlations between dynamics parameters $\gamma$ and $\alpha$ are positive, and that this is particularly true among parameters regarding transitions from REM sleep, suggesting that individuals who are likely to transition out of REM sleep at baseline are also more disrupted than average by OSA events during REM.
-However, for non-REM parameters, note the negative correlations between $\gamma_{NR}$ and $\alpha_{NR}$, and between $\gamma_{NA}$ and $\alpha_{NA}$, suggesting that patients with high baseline rates of transitions from non-REM sleep tend to experience a smaller disruption than average due to non-REM event occurrences.
-However, this may be due in part to the logit scale in our model, which implies that the interpretation of $\alpha_{NA}$ and $\alpha_{NR}$ depends on the values of $\gamma_{NA}$ and $\gamma_{NR}$.
-Finally, as expected, the random effects between events $\phi_R$ and $\phi_N$ are positively correlated, suggesting that patients with a high rate of OSA events in one REM or non-REM sleep are more likely to also have a high rate in the other.
+First, most correlations between the dynamics parameters $\gamma$ and $\alpha$ are positive, particularly for parameters controlling the transitions from REM sleep, suggesting that individuals likely to transition from REM sleep at baseline are also more affected than average by OSA events during REM.
+However, for non-REM parameters, the negative correlations between $\gamma_{NR}$ and $\alpha_{NR}$, and between $\gamma_{NA}$ and $\alpha_{NA}$, suggest that patients with high baseline rates of transitions from non-REM sleep tend to experience a smaller disruption than average due to non-REM events.
+This may be due in part to the logit scale in our model, which implies that the interpretation of $\alpha_{NA}$ and $\alpha_{NR}$ depends on the values of $\gamma_{NA}$ and $\gamma_{NR}$.
+Finally, as expected, the random effects between events $\phi_R$ and $\phi_N$ are positively correlated, suggesting that patients with a high rate of OSA events in REM or non-REM sleep are more likely to also have a high rate in the other.
 The interpretation of the relationship between these parameters $\phi$ and the dynamic random effects is more subtle, with a number of moderate positive and negative correlations.
 However, it is interesting to observe the negative correlations between $\phi_R$ and $\alpha_{RA}$, and between $\phi_N$ and $\alpha_{NA}$, which suggest that patients with a higher rate of OSA events may tend to have their sleep less disrupted by each event.

 In the online supplement, we summarize the posterior means of the factor loadings in the matrix $\Lambda$, aligned for interpretability using the method of \cite{poworoznek2021efficiently}.
 In general, the interpretations of these factors yield similar insights to examining the correlations in Figure \ref{fig_corrplot}.
 Factors 1 and 5 yield the positive correlations among the REM transition parameters, factor 4 yields the positive correlation between $\phi_R$ and $\phi_N$, and factors 2 and 3 are primarily responsible for the negative correlations discussed above.